omaraburizk74/omaraburizk74/README.md

 AI & Machine Learning Instructor passionate about simplifying complex concepts for beginners.
 Skilled in **Python, Machine Learning, Deep Learning, NLP, Computer Vision, SQL, Power BI**.

-Experienced in building real-world projects, teaching practical skills, and creating content that helps beginners enter the world of AI and Data Science step by step.
+Experienced in teaching practical skills and creating content that helps beginners enter the world of AI and Data Science step by step.

 I focus on turning theory into practical applications and helping students build strong, job-ready skills.